ch3p4ll3/QBittorrentBot/docs/getting_started/configuration_file.md

 ## Other types

-### IPvAnyAddress
+### HttpUrl
-This type allows either an IPv4Address or an IPv6Address
+A type that will accept any http or https URL.
+- TLD required
+- Host required
+- Max length 2083